Where does rosé champagne come from ?

 Nothing quite symbolizes luxury like an elegant, rosé champagne.
 Striking yet feminine, it never fails to feel like an exclusive treat.
 Sometimes, it’s a deep salmon colour and other times, the most delicate rose petal pinks.
 We often have our favourites but how much do we know about how these rosé champagnes are made?

-It’s useful to be aware that only three grapes can be used to make champagne: two red (pinot noir and meunier) and one white (chardonnay).
+It’s useful to be aware that only a few grapes are allowed to make champagne.
+Three of them make up more than 99% of the plantings: two red varietals (pinot noir and meunier) and one white (chardonnay).
+The other grapes are the more confidential white varietals arbane, petit meslier, pinot blanc and pinot gris.
 ‘Blanc de Noirs’ on the label means ‘white from black (red) grapes’, so the wine in this bottle will be made using only pinot noir, meunier or both.
 ‘Blanc de Blancs’ on the other hand means ‘white from white grapes’, and in Champagne, this means that the wine will be made with 100% Chardonnay.

 Blending red and white